UPDATED: “The Cuckoo’s Calling” to Be Adapted by the BBC

 Describing Cormoran and his partner Robin as “one of the most memorable detective duos of modern times,” it includes a brief synopsis:

-Ruth Kenley-Letts, Neil Blair and JK Rowling are executive producers, and Lucy Richer for the BBC.
-Dan McCulloch will produce and Julian Farino will direct.
+Ruth Kenley-Letts, Neil Blair, and JK Rowling will be the executive producers, Dan McCulloch will produce, and Julian Farino will direct.

 Are you excited for The Cormoran Strike Mysteries?
 What do you think of its inclusion of Career of Evil?
 We’d love to hear from you in the comments!